 L: When you’re making your art, who is your art for?
 Is it for those people you are working with?
 Is it for you?
 Is it for anybody who sees it or just for some people?

 D: I think it is probably for whoever I am working with and myself, and then as anything when you put it out into the public sector it changes right?
 It’s becoming maybe not solely for that individual and myself, it’s bringing in this other sort of body, into that conversation, it becomes for a greater sort of people.

 L: And you’re okay with sharing it with any other person?

 D: Yeah, I think that’s important.
-The Denver piece specifically, I think it was an important piece to be in that setting and to have that audience.
-I tried to make sure that the students that I was working with understood that “your voices are in there and your pieces are in there and you’re holding a space for everyone that is in front of you and behind you and we’re occupying that area.
+The Denver piece specifically, I think was an important piece to be in that setting and to have that audience.
+I tried to make sure that the students that I was working with understood that “your voices are in there and your pieces are in there and you’re holding space for everyone that is in front of you and behind you and we’re occupying that area.
 I don’t know if my most recent work has done it as effectively, but because that piece was super intense.
 I remember going in and taking a group of students and we got to check out everybody’s work and then we ended up talking about being an immigrant, and we were talking about what it meant, and it just got super heavy.
-I don’t know if you felt that but that work in itself, I felt heavy as I was making it, like it was weighing me down.
-Not externally but I felt like I was being pushed, but not in a bad way, it was just like being held, intensely, not intensely, whatever this gesture is (Daisy opens and closes her hands at mid-line like she is holding and squishing a soccer sized ball).
-We ended up having a really intense conversation and just the energy.
-A lot of the students and I ended up crying intensely, and a lot of people would say, “Well why are you going to make people cry?” and it’s something I do think about, but it’s also a release.
+I don’t know if you felt that but that work in itself, I felt heavy as I was making it like it was weighing me down.
+Not externally but I felt like I was being pushed.
+It was like being held, intensely, not intensely, whatever this gesture is (Daisy opens and closes her hands at mid-line like she is holding and squishing a soccer-sized ball).
+We ended up having a really intense conversation and the energy.
+A lot of the students and I ended up crying, and a lot of people would say, “well why are you going to make people cry?” and it’s something I do think about, but it’s also a release.